-New ‘Phone First’ service now live across the Trust for Emergency Departments and Minor Injuries Units
+New ‘Phone First’ service for Emergency Departments and Minor Injuries Units

 A new ‘Phone First’ service has been rolled out across the Trust to cover Antrim Area Hospital Emergency Department and the Minor Injuries Unit in Mid Ulster Hospital, with effect from 10.00am on Tuesday 1 December 2020.